sartaj0/cv_algorithm/ffmpeg-python/README.md

 ## How to use
-After download extract the zip file inside bin folder copy the path of ffmpeg.exe and ffprobe.exe Run the file [readVideoSubProcess.py](./readVideoSubProcess.py) or call the class the [VideoCapture](./readVideoSubProcess.py) pass the path of ffmpeg, ffprobe and src location[video]
+After download extract the zip file inside bin folder copy the path of ffmpeg.exe and ffprobe.exe Run the file [readVideoSubProcess.py](./readVideoSubProcess.py) or call the class [VideoCapture](./readVideoSubProcess.py) pass the path of ffmpeg, ffprobe and src location[video]